samratashok/nishang/README.md

 ####Updates

-Updates about Nishang could be found at my blog http://labofapenetrationtester.com/ and my twitter feed @nikhil_mitt
+Updates about Nishang can be found at my blog http://labofapenetrationtester.com and my Twitter feed @nikhil_mitt.

 ####Bugs, Feedback and Feature Requests
-Please raise an issue if you encounter a bug or have a feature request  or mail me at nikhil [dot] uitrgpv at gmail.com
+Please raise an issue if you encounter a bug or have a feature request.
+You can email me at nikhil [dot] uitrgpv at gmail.com

 #####Mailing List
-For feedback, discussions and feature requests join http://groups.google.com/group/nishang-users
+For feedback, discussions, and feature requests, join: http://groups.google.com/group/nishang-users

 #####Contributing
 I am always looking for contributors to Nishang.
-Please submit requests or drop me email.
+Please submit requests or drop me an email.

 #####Blog Posts

-Some blog posts to check out for beginners:
+Some helpful blog posts to check out for beginners:

 http://www.labofapenetrationtester.com/2014/06/nishang-0-3-4.html